ShaunCurtis/Blazr.OwningComponentBase/readme.md

 }
 ```

-These are registered as follows:
+These are registered in the application services container as follows:

 ```csharp
 builder.Services.AddScoped<ViewService>();